 Two Spring Seasons

-I used to think of spring as the only season where plants pull out of dormancy and start to grow and blossom, sprouting leaves and new branches.
-However, watching my yard over the years, I've come to see that Central Texas has two seasons where this happens.
+I used to think of spring as the only season when seeds germinate, pushing up en masse from the ground, a great greening.
+However, watching my yard over the years, I've come to see that Central Texas has two seasons of renewal.

 Some plants, however, are winter plants, and their season of new growth is in the fall - like a second spring, if you know where to look.
 Among these plants are bluebonnets, larkspur, winter grasses, and cleavers.
 Sometimes my yard is at its greenest in the fall and early winter.